From our surgeries at Forres, Nairn Lossiemouth and Balloch, we provide a wide range of services and facilities for domestic pets.

 We routinely recommend that dogs are vaccinated against Parvovirus, Distemper, Infectious Canine Hepatitis and Leptospirosis.
 These are serious infectious diseases that, if contracted, are usually either fatal or seriously debilitating to your dog and for which there is no cure.

 By vaccinating, we can prevent these diseases.
-Vaccination can start from as young as 8 weeks old, requiring 3 injections at 8, 10 and 12 weeks of age to provide initial protection.
+Vaccination can start from as young as 8 weeks old, requiring 2 injections at 8 and 10 weeks of age to provide initial protection.
 Thereafter, your dog will require a single annual booster in order to maintain protection.
 Vaccination against these diseases is a requirement if your dog is going to go into boarding kennels.

 We can also vaccinate your dog against Kennel Cough, a highly infectious respiratory condition, which, whilst rarely being fatal, can result in your dog being fairly unwell with a nasty cough for a few weeks.
-This is strongly recommended if your dog is likely to enter boarding kennels or come in close contact with other dogs at any time.
+This is strongly recommended if your dog is likely to enter boarding kennels, goes out for walks with a dog walker or come in close contact with other dogs at any time.
 Kennel Cough vaccination is administered by a single dose of drops that is given into one of your dogs nostrils.
+A new vaccine is available and this is administered orally.
 Vaccination needs to be repeated annually to maintain protection.

 A new vaccine has recently been introduced to vaccinate against Lymes disease – passed to animals by tick bites.